linxingchen/cobra/README.md

 ...
 ```

 * ```-q/--query```: the query contigs that the user wants COBRA to extend, could be provided in a fasta format file, or a one-column text file with the names of the query contigs.
-Please make sure the names are exactly the same format as in the ```-f/--fasta``` file, otherwise, COBRA may have problems extending them.
+Please make sure the names are exactly the same format as in the ```-f/--fasta``` file; otherwise, COBRA may have problems extending them.

 * ```-m/--mapping```: the paired-end reads mapping file of all contigs in the ```-f/--fasta``` file, could be sam or bam file.